 2. Plan to avoid making mistakes but assume that you will make mistakes and develop contingency plans to correct them.
 This was one of the best tips I gleaned from another amateur luthier.
 Most of the things that can go wrong are, in risk assessment language “reasonably foreseeable”, e.g. veneer damage, chip out caused by tool slips, etc. Almost all wood damage can be repaired, either with high performance wood filler or epoxy resin in areas that will not be visible, or by gluing the original material carefully back into place.
 Similarly, lacquer damage can be very effectively repaired with cyanoacrylate superglue.
 A large number of different formulations (black, clear and low, medium and high viscosity) are available which dry to form a tough, glassy resinous finish that can polishes to a high lustre.

 3. Only work while you are motivated and not tired.
-Most of the work on this project was done while I worked a conventional 185 hour, five week, three shift pattern which averages out at 37.0 hours per week.
-Rostered days off in the five week repeating rota are rest/recovery days and not free holidays and the older you get, the most recovery time you need, so early on I made a rule to never work when I was tired and/or unmotivated.
-This is the second reason why this project took so long to gestate.
+Most of the work on this project was done while I worked a conventional 185 hour, five week, three shift pattern so early on I made a rule to never work when I was tired and/or unmotivated.
+This is the second reason why this project took so long to plan and execute.
 The whole design and build process was more endurance than enjoyable; hobbies are not supposed to be ‘character-building’ so I see no reason to make it any worse.
 If you work while tired and/or in the wrong frame of mind you will foul things up, it’s that simple.
-Japanese craftspeople have an enviable attitude that is worth emulating: they work in a conducive environment with a focussed mindset that pays due respect to the tools and materials they are working with.
+Japanese craftspeople have an enviable attitude that is worth emulating: they work in a conducive environment with a focussed mindset and respect the tools and materials they are working with.

 4. Design around the components you have in your possession, not to theoretical dimensions.
 Whether you are designing in the modern manner using a computer with basic sketching software or even a professional CAD software utility or in the traditional manner with draughting paper and a sharp pencil, or technical pens, it is common sense to acquire the components (e.g. pickups and tremolo hardware) first, measure them and then make your design fit them.
 This saves disappointment and re-work caused by making assumptions.